vitalsource/data/aied-evallac-2024/README.md

 In this study, we investigate using a large language model to identify unacceptable AG questions without student using data.
 Our procedure is very simple.
-The LLM was directed to answer the questions as if it were a student, and questions answered incorrectly are considered unacceptable.
+The LLM was directed to answer the questions as if it were a student, and questions answered incorrectly were considered unacceptable.
 Why might this criterion be useful?
 The LLM is better at answering the AG questions than students, so an incorrect answer may be more likely to indicate a defect in the question rather than, e.g., a limitation of the LLM’s knowledge.

-The data set provided is from use of CoachMe in the Chemistry 101 course at a U.S. major public university in the Fall 2023 semester.
+The data set provided is from student usage of CoachMe in the Chemistry 101 course at a U.S. major public university in the Fall 2023 semester.
 The textbook used in the course was [Chemistry: Atoms First](https://openstax.org/details/books/chemistry-atoms-first-2e) from [OpenStax](https://openstax.org/).
 FITB questions, which are the majority of the AG questions added to textbooks so far, are the